INFO-4602-5602/project1-team/README.md

 <h3>Information About Visualizations</h3>

-In order to help Zayo better identify which market (Denver, Atlanta, or Dallas) they should expand their services to, we created four visualizations:
+In order to help Zayo better identify which market (Denver, Atlanta, or Dallas) they should expand their services to, we created five visualizations:
 1. Introduction to random forest classifier.
 Bar chart displaying feature importances changes color and has a tooltip displaying the label.
 2. Hierarchical bubble chart for viewing percentage of open opportunities in each state and city.
 Clicking on a state bubble will zoom in on collection of cities.
 Tooltip displays city, number of opportunities, and percent of open opportunities.
 3. Map of all opportunities in each city, color-coded by our prediction that an opportunity will close.
 Clicking on a state will zoom in on that state.
 Tooltip displays our prediction this opportunity will close.